An explanation of Mondrian's oeuvre by Michael Sciam

 Mondrian: “The one seems to us to be only one, but is in actual fact also a duality.
 Each thing again displays the whole on a small scale.
 The microcosm is equal as composition to the macrocosm, according to the wise.
 We therefore have only to consider everything in itself, the one as a complex.
 Conversely, every element of a complex is to be seen as a part of a whole.
 Then we will always see the relationship; then we can always know the one through the other.

-The common denominator of Mondrian’s oeuvre as a whole is in fact the need for unity and at the same type the opening up and multiplication of unity.
 During this phase we see the opening up and multiplication of unity in all the works produced between 1932 and 1942, but the progress achieved was very slow.
 There were phases of uncertainty with works begun but never completed or taken up later and altered.

 In 1936 Mondrian lived in a much less spacious studio on the second floor on the courtyard, boulevard Raspail in a plush-looking building.
 It was there, in this studio that he did not like, to which he did not seem to be able to get used, that the sounds of war came to haunt his mind.
 Fascist Italy, Hitler’s Germany, Franco’s Spain were becoming more and more threatening.
 France seemed to be surrounded.
 After Munich, Mondrian saw war imminent.